Child migration: Migration and sustainable development

-The link between migration and development have been widely recognised.
+The link between migration and development have been widely recognized.
 Migration is directly relevant to the 2030 Agenda for Sustainable Development.
 According to current demographic trends, the populations in richer countries will continue to age disproportionately while the younger generations are overrepresented in lower income countries, causing strain on the labour market, social security, education and nutrition.

 Migration can mitigate these population imbalances on both ends.
 It has a potential to increase the work force and strengthen the younger generations in numbers where needed.
 This would mean increased contributions to the social welfare systems in higher income countries of destination and a reduced strain on the social welfare systems in countries of origin with high poverty and unemployment rates.
 Migration and mobility policies should ideally facilitate a mutual exchange of knowledge, capacity and human resources while preventing one directional movements and brain drain.
 Seen from this point of view, migration holds potential benefits for poverty reduction and for fostering more equitable and sustainable global development.
 The linkages between migration and development have implications for policy and practice in these areas and relevant measures need to be coordinated in countries of destination and origin.

 From a human rights-based and development oriented perspective, countries of origin and destination share the responsibility for managing migration.
-Maximising the good developments and minimising the risks from migration could include developing the human capital of migrants and investing in migration management cooperation between countries of origin and destination in social, economic and political terms.
+Maximizing the good developments and minimizing the risks from migration could include developing the human capital of migrants and investing in migration management cooperation between countries of origin and destination in social, economic and political terms.